Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Classification of the Transitive Group Actions of the Orthochronous Poincaré Group

-where $\vec e_{z}\equiv\left(0,0,1\right)$ is the Cartesian unit vector pointing along the positive $z$ axis.
+where $\vec e_{z}\defeq\parens{0,0,1}$ is the usual three-dimensional Cartesian unit vector pointing along the positive $z$ axis.
 It follows that the pseudoscalar invariant quantity $\tilde{s}^{2}$ defined in \eqref{eq:Def4DDualSpinSquaredInvariant} vanishes, as we also saw was true in the massive case:

-Meanwhile, the invariant quantity $s^{2}$ defined in \eqref{eq:4DSpinSquaredInvariantFrom3Vecs} is non-negative, as in the massive case, but is now determined solely by the $z$ component $S_{\refvalue,z}$ of the reference value of the particle's spin three-vector $\vec S_{\refvalue}$:
+Meanwhile, the invariant quantity $s^{2}$ defined in \eqref{eq:4DSpinSquaredInvariantFrom3Vecs} is non-negative, as in the massive case, but is now determined solely by the $z$ component $S_{\refvalue,z}$ of the reference value $\vec S_{\refvalue}$ of the particle's spin three-vector:

-In general, the projection of the particle's spin three-vector $\vec S$ onto the particle's three-dimensional momentum $\vec p\equiv\left(p^{x},p^{y},p^{z}\right)$ is called the particle's helicity $\sigma$:
+In general, the projection of the particle's spin three-vector $\vec S$ onto the particle's three-dimensional momentum $\vec p\defeq\parens{p^{x},p^{y},p^{z}}$ is called the particle's helicity $\sigma$:

-The massless particle's helicity is insensitive to our reference choice of energy $E_{\refvalue}$ and is invariant under proper rotations, so we see that $\sigma$ represents a fundamental feature of the particle in the $m=0$ case that can only change under parity transformations \eqref{eq:ParityTransf}:
+The massless particle's helicity is insensitive to our reference choice of energy $E_{\refvalue}$, due to the fact that $\vec p$ appears only as the ratio $\vec p/\verts{\vec p}$, and is also invariant under proper rotations, due to the three-dimensional dot product.
+Thus, $\sigma$ represents a fundamental feature of the particle in the $m=0$ case that can only change under parity transformations \eqref{eq:ParityTransf}, meaning that $\sigma$ is a pseudoscalar:

+It follows from evaluating the definition \eqref{eq:DefHelicity} of the helicity in the massless particle's reference state that the helicity is equal to the $z$ component $S_{0,z}$ of the massless particle's reference spin three-vector $\vec S_{0}$, up to a possible sign that changes under parity transformations: